-In this issue: Marvis Pro, a tip about how to change default apps for specific file types on macOS, a new episode of MacStories Unplugged, an iPad desk setup and a Reminders shortcut from Club members, plus the usual Links, App Debuts, a recap of MacStories articles, and a preview of upcoming MacStories podcast episodes.
+In this issue: A tip for integrating Mac shortcuts with iOS and iPadOS, Federico’s holiday grab bag of new shortcuts, John shares his Mac menu bar, the final episode of MacStories Unplugged for 2021, plus the usual Links, App Debuts, a recap of MacStories articles, and a preview of upcoming MacStories podcast episodes.

 Club MacStories Town Halls are part of the monthly and other special live audio events we hold in the Club MacStories+ Discord community.
 The show is a recorded and lightly edited version of the Town Halls that we produce, so Club MacStories+ and Club Premier members who can’t attend the event live can listen later.
 To learn more about Club MacStories+ and Club Premier, visit our Club plans page.